NMehralizadeh/RuleEngineCore/README.md

 - Order : It's not requeried.Default value is `1`

 ### Condition
-This annotation can set on `Methods` only.
+This annotation can only set on `Methods`.
 You can define more than one condition.
 After evalutes all condition rule engine execute all actions that you develope.
 #### Usage
 - Return `Bool`
 - Args as demonostrate in FactArgs with same priority